Radarr/Radarr/readme.md

 ### Development ###
-- Open `NzbDrone.sln` in Visual Studio
+- Open `NzbDrone.sln` in Visual Studio or run the build.sh script, if Mono is installed.
 - Make sure `NzbDrone.Console` is set as the startup project